ga4gh/refget/docs/specification.md

   - names
 ```

-In sequence collections, we chose to use define `collated` as a local qualifier.
+In sequence collections, we chose to define `collated` as a local qualifier.
 Local qualifiers fit better for qualifiers independent of the object as a whole.
 They are qualities of a property that persist if the property were moved onto a different object.
 For example, the `type` of an attribute is consistent, regardless of what object that attribute were defined on.
 In contrast, object-level qualifier lists fit better for qualifiers that depend on the object as a whole.